EgeCankaya/CoverLetterGenerator/README.md

 6. **Copy the generated letter** to your clipboard and paste it into your preferred document editor

+### History Features

+The application automatically saves all generated cover letters to your local history:

+- **View History**: Click the "📋 View History" button to see all previously generated cover letters
+- **Search Past Letters**: Browse through your history by company name and date
+- **Reuse Content**: View full cover letters or copy them to clipboard
+- **Clear History**: Use the "🗑️ Clear All History" button to remove all stored data
+- **Local Storage**: All data is stored locally in a SQLite database file

+### Personal Information Extraction

+The AI automatically extracts and uses your personal information from your CV:

+- **Name**: Your full name is extracted and used in the signature
+- **Address**: Your address is included in the letter header if present
+- **Phone Number**: Your phone number is included in the header if present
+- **Email**: Your email address is included in the header if present

+**Note**: Make sure your CV contains clear contact information at the top for best results.

 ### Example Workflow

-1. **Prepare your CV**: Make sure your CV is in PDF or DOCX format
+1. **Prepare your CV**: Make sure your CV is in PDF or DOCX format with clear contact information
 2. **Find a job posting**: Copy the job description from the posting
 3. **Generate the letter**: Use the web interface to upload your CV and paste the job description
-4. **Review and edit**: The AI generates a first draft - review and make any necessary edits
+4. **Review and edit**: The AI generates a first draft with your personal information - review and make any necessary edits
 5. **Submit**: Use the final version for your job application

 ## 🏗️ Architecture